locessentials/eng401-business-english-us/final-project/final-project-evaluation.md

 This component evaluates your project management skills, file organization, and adherence to submission requirements.

 #### Effective/Mostly effective (1 point)
+- **Materials submitted reflect a cohesive unit** that presents info in complementary ways
 - **All materials submitted on time** with complete components
 - **Professionally organized** with clear file naming and folder structure
-- **Clearly labeled** files that are easy to navigate and identify
-- **Follows all format requirements** including file types, word counts, and specifications
+- **Follows all format requirements** including file types, word counts, and additional specifications
 - **Easy to navigate** with logical organization that facilitates review
-- **Demonstrates project management skills** through coordinated team effort
+- **Demonstrates project management skills** through coordinated team effort that obviously integrated quality reviews

 #### Ineffective/Incomplete (0 points)
+- **Difficult to form takeaways** due to lack of cohesion in materials
 - **Late submission** or missing required components
 - **Disorganized materials** with poor file structure or naming
-- **Improper labeling** that makes identification difficult
-- **Fails to follow format requirements** for file types or specifications
+- **Fails to follow major specifications** on file contents and types
-- **Difficult to navigate** due to poor organization or missing elements
+- **Project management needed** to address inconsistencies in style/formatting and obvious mistakes that mean no quality reviews took place

 ---

 ### Peer Evaluations

-When evaluating other groups' presentations, your work is judged base don the criticial analysis it conveys and the quality of the constructive feedback.
+When evaluating other groups' presentations, your work is judged based on the criticial analysis it conveys and the overall quality of the constructive feedback.

-#### Effective
+#### Effective feedback
-- **Detailed, specific feedback** with concrete examples and evidence
+- **Detailed and specific** with concrete examples and evidence
 - **Constructive comments** that demonstrate critical analysis skills
 - **Application of course concepts** in evaluation and feedback
 - **Professional tone** that is respectful while being honest